The Basics of Flat Track Roller Derby

 Roller derby takes place on a flat track with an inside circumference of 148.5 ft and an outside circumference of 236.5 ft.
 The game, played in two 30 minute periods, is a series of races between two teams of five players – three Blockers, one Pivot and one Jammer (scorer).
 Helmet covers, called panties, differentiate the positions.
 Jammers wear stars while Pivots wear stripes.
 No covers are used by the Blockers.

-A Jammer is the only player able to score points.
-Their goal is to become the first player to legally pass all opposing players in the pack.
-Blockers attempt to stop the other team’s Jammer while propelling their own forward.
+track to score points.
+A jammer scores points by legally passing opposing players while upright, inbounds and not committing a penalty.
 The Pivots act like the pace car in a NASCAR race and control the speed of the pack while also acting as a blocker.

-The Pivots and Blockers must remain in a pack and are not permitted to stray more than 20 feet from the largest group.
+The Pivots and Blockers must remain in a pack and are not permitted to stray more than 20 feet from the ‘pack’, which consists of the most players from both teams.
 If a Pivot or Blocker falls or otherwise becomes separated, she is out of play and cannot block or assist the Jammers until she rejoins the pack.

 A Few Things to Know…

-- To receive points, Jammers must pass opponents while in bounds.
+- To receive points, Jammers must pass opponents while UPRIGHT, in bounds and without committing a penalty.

 - If an opposing player passes the Jammer, no points are scored when the Jammer repasses that player.